 How many characters can you use in every LinkedIn post?

-It is very important to post regularly on LinkedIn, so it is good to know about the LinkedIn post characters limit.
 This number is changing regularly and that might seem a bit irritating and it is getting harder and harder to keep track of the changes.
 But right now, in 2022 the limit is 3000 characters per post.
 But why does LinkedIn set a limit for the posts that users want to publish?
 It is said that the purpose of this limitation is to help people manage their content in a limited place.
 Yeah, they are setting this limited place, so they need rules.
 Of course, you may know that the limitation was up to 1300 characters, yeah huge increase happened here.

 On LinkedIn, the character limit for a standard post is 3,000 characters, which includes spaces, punctuation, and any special characters.
 This allows you to share concise yet informative updates, insights, or experiences with your network.